Tips for rejoining the workforce following divorce

 Going back to work can be challenging, but it is manageable, says Townsend, who also offers a five-week divorce recovery coaching program.

 “It’s not as overwhelming as it might feel to somebody in this situation,” she says.
-Townsend, principal of Townsend Law, says one must first realize that finding a job in today’s marketplace has changed considerably in the last decade or so.
+Townsend, a partner with Brauti Thorning LLP, says one must first realize that finding a job in today’s marketplace has changed considerably in the last decade or so.

 “It’s important to make sure you take a proactive approach, versus what might have worked 10 or 20 years ago,” she says.
 “We’re in a competitive world so applying to a job posting you see in a newspaper may not be enough.”